Christian rock: Development (mid 1960s–1980s)

 Another Christian rock pioneer, Randy Stonehill, released his first album in 1971, the Larry Norman-produced Born Twice.
 In the most common pressing of the album, side one is entirely a live performance.
 Another early Christian rock album was Mylon (We Believe) by Mylon LeFevre, son of members of the southern gospel group The LeFevres.
 He recorded the album with members of Classics IV and released it through Cotillion Records in 1970.
+Ocean (Canada) gained gospel pop big hit "Put Your Hand in the Hand" in 1971.
+Norman Greenbaum and the Doobie Brothers had gospel hits, but they were not Christian rockers.
+Sister Janet Mead had a gospel hit in 1974.

-In the late 1970s Christian rock received exposure through more mainstream rock and folk rock musicians.
+In the late 1970s, Christian rock received exposure through more mainstream rock and folk rock musicians.
 Bob Dylan became a born-again Christian and released three albums between 1979 and 1981.
 This period would yield the Grammy winning single "Gotta Serve Somebody" and three successful concert tours that would later see release as The Bootleg Series Vol. 13.
 Dylan's influence was also felt in other members of the folk revival; Arlo Guthrie, for example, converted in 1979 (in part over his concerns over whether he faced a Huntington's disease diagnosis like others in his family) and released his own Christian folk-rock album Outlasting the Blues; Outlasting the Blues received the biggest record label promotion of Guthrie's career.

 Christian rock was often viewed as a marginal part of the nascent contemporary Christian music (CCM) and contemporary gospel industry in the 1970s and 1980s, though Christian folk rock artists like Bruce Cockburn and rock fusion artists like Phil Keaggy had some cross-over success.
 Petra and Resurrection Band, two of the bands who brought harder rock into the early CCM community, had their origins in the early to mid-1970s.
 They reached their height in popularity in the late eighties alongside other Christian-identifying hard rock acts such as Stryper.
 The latter had videos played on MTV, such as "Calling on You" and "To Hell with the Devil", and even saw some airtime on mainstream radio stations with their hit song "Honestly".
 Christian rock has proved less successful in the UK and Europe, although such artists as Bryn Haworth have found commercial success by combining blues and mainstream rock music with Christian themes.

+Michael Knott would be credited for being a pioneer of "alternative Christian rock."
+Knott's 1987 album Shaded Pain being noted for lyrics which challenged church morality.
+This resulted in the album being banned by churches and Christian bookstores.
+Nevertheless, Knott was still credited for changing the course of Christian rock, with his short-lived company Blonde Vinyl becoming a major source for Christian rock musicians during its existence.